sqlxpert/aws-tag-sched-ops/readme.md

 ### Supported Combinations

-If two or more operations on the same resource are scheduled for the same 10-minute interval, the function combines them, where possible:
+If two or more operations on the same resource are scheduled for the same 10-minute interval, TagSchedOpsPerform tries to combine them:

 |Resource|Simultaneous Operations|Effect|
 |--|--|--|